Jasmine Essential Oil

 Blending Jasmine Essential Oil

-Jasmine Essential Oil blends exceptionally well with many other oils, and in doing so even more benefits can be sought.
+Jasmine Essential Oil blends exceptionally well with many other oils.
 In particular, the oil is known to work well with Rose, Bergamot, Sandalwood and Citrus Essential Oils.